bmeurer/jekyll-workbox-plugin/README.md

 </script>
 ```

-or into your JavaScript bundle.
+...or into your JavaScript bundle.
 And also make sure to set the `Cache-Control` HTTP header to `no-cache` for the `sw.js` file.
 For example when using [Netlify](https://www.netlify.com) just put this snippet into your `_headers` file:

 ```
 # _headers